robcarver17/pysystemtrade/docs/production.md

 The most complex part of any trading system is the order management process.
 It is particularly complex in pysystemtrade, since it's designed to handle (in principle) some very complex types of trading strategy, and to trade multiple strategies.
 We also have the inherent complexity involved in trading futures.
 Let's look at the journey for a typical order.
 We'll consider the following:

 - A normal order in a trading system.
 This could involve passively rolling from one contract to the next.
-- A roll order which is a calendar spread (a FORCE roll)
+- A roll order which is a calendar spread (a Force roll)
-- A roll order implemented as two separate trades (a FORCELEG roll)
+- A roll order implemented as two separate trades (a Force Outright roll)

 ## Optimal positions